9 Types of Spots on Dog Eyes [With Pictures & Vet Advice]

 • Bulging eyes

-When are they likely NOT a cause for concern?
+When are these eye spots likely NOT a cause for concern?

 Dogs that don’t have the symptoms listed above and appear to have normal vision may not need immediate veterinary care.
 Monitor your pooch closely until their next scheduled appointment.
 If you notice sudden changes, call the doctor to discuss your observations.